zowe/docs-site/docs/extend/extend-apiml/api-mediation-caching-service.md

 - [Configuration properties](#configuration-properties)
 ## Architecture

-A precondition to provide for High Availability of all components within Zowe is the requirement for these components to be either stateless, or for the service's resources to be offloaded to a location accessible by all instances of the service.
-This includes those instances which just started.
+A precondition to provide for High Availability of all components within Zowe is the requirement for these components to be either stateless, or for the resources of the service to be offloaded to a location accessible by all instances of the service.
+This condition also applies to recently started instances.
 Some services, however, are not, and cannot be stateless.
-The Caching service is designed for these types of services.
+The Caching Service is designed for these types of services.

 REST APIs make it possible to create, delete, and update key-value pairs in the cache.
 Other APIs read a specific key-value pair or all key-value pairs in the cache.